sergiofgonzalez/js-application-design/chapter06-async-flow-control/README.md

       // failure handling
     });
 ```
 ## 007-xmlhttprequest-async-promises-chaining
 A simple illustration of how promises can be chained.
 In the example, an XMLHttpRequest is wrapped in a `Promise` and `then` is used to parse the response as a JSON object and then if it succeeds display it on the screen.

+## 008-hello-async
+Illustrates the usage of the `async` library.
++ parallel: In the example, three independent tasks are scheduled for execution.
+An error generation function is used to randomly generate a fabricated error, so that not all executions finish correctly.
++ series: In the example, three correlative tasks are executed asynchronously and communicate through global variables.
+The first task fill an array with some numbers, the second one displays them on the console and the third one computes the minimum.
+If the min number is an even number, an error is reported.
++ waterfall: In the example, three correlative tasks tightly coupled are called in sequence and arguments are passed from one to the other.

 ## e01-http-backend
 Simple HTTP backend for the examples in this chapter.
 See the README.md of the project for details on the endpoints.